- 01283 537123

 How do you decide?

-Although there is no clear-cut answer to this question, HMRC has issued a series of guides for tax and national insurance contributions (NICs) regarding whether an individual is employed or self-employed.
+Although there is no clear-cut answer to this question, HMRC has issued a series of guides for tax and national insurance contributions (NICs) regarding whether an individual should be regarded as employed or self-employed.

 These set out the steps and a series of questions to test the particular circumstances of any working relationship.